Khaleda Zia: Anti-Ershad movement

-BNP and 7 party alliance
+BNP and 7-party alliance

-Begum Khaleda Zia, from the first day of Ershad's rule, protested the military dictatorship and had a very uncompromising stance.
-She became the Senior Vice-President of BNP by May 1983.
-Under her active leadership, BNP started discussing the possibilities of a unified movement with six other parties on 12 August 1983 and formed a '7 party alliance' by the first week of September 1983.
-BNP, led by Khaleda Zia also reached an action-based agreement with other political parties to launch a movement against Ershad.
+Begum Khaleda Zia, from the first day of Ershad's rule, protested military rule and had a very uncompromising stance.
+She became the senior vice-president of the BNP by May 1983.
+Under her active leadership, BNP started discussing the possibilities of a unified movement with six other parties on 12 August 1983 and formed a '7-party alliance' by the first week of September 1983.
+BNP, led by Khaleda Zia, also reached an action-based agreement with other political parties to launch a movement against Ershad.

 On 30 September 1983, Begum Khaleda Zia led the first major public rally in front of the party office and was hailed by the party workers.
-On 28 November 1983, she took part in the "gherao movement" (encircling) of the Secretariat building at Dhaka along with the alliance leaders, which was quelled by Ershad's ruthless police force and she was put under house arrest on the same day.
+On 28 November 1983, she took part in the "Gherao movement" (encircling) the Secretariat building at Dhaka along with the alliance leaders, which was quelled by Ershad's police force, and she was put under house arrest on the same day.

-Due to the deteriorating health conditions, Justice Abdus Sattar resigned from the position of BNP chief on 13 January 1984 and was replaced by Begum Khaleda Zia who was then the Senior Vice President of the party.
-In May 1984, she was elected as the Chairperson of the party in a council by the councilors.
+Due to the deteriorating health conditions, Justice Abdus Sattar resigned from the position of BNP chief on 13 January 1984 and was replaced by Begum Khaleda Zia, who was then the senior vice president of the party.
+In May 1984, she was elected as the chairperson of the party in a council by councillors.

 After assuming the position of party chief, Khaleda Zia spearheaded the movement against Ershad.
 In 1984, along with other parties, she declared 6 February as the 'Demand Day' and 14 February as 'Protest Day'.
-Country-wide rallies were organized on those days and activists of the movement died on the streets fighting the ruthless police force loyal to President Ershad.
+Countrywide rallies were organized on those days, and activists of the movement died on the streets fighting the ruthless police force loyal to President Ershad.

-The 7-party alliance held a countrywide 'Mass Resistance Day' on 9 July 1984, In support of their demand for the immediate withdrawal of Martial Law, the opposition forces called the countrywide gherao and demonstrations from 16–20 September and a full day hartal on 27 September of 1984.
+The 7-party alliance held a countrywide 'Mass Resistance Day' on 9 July 1984.
+In support of their demand for the immediate withdrawal of martial law, the opposition forces called for a countrywide gherao and demonstrations from 16 to 20 September and a full-day hartal on 27 September 1984.

-The protests continued in 1985 as well and as a result, in March of the same year Ershad-led government tightened the grip of martial law and put Begum Khaleda Zia under house arrest.
+The protests continued in 1985 as well, and as a result, in March of the same year, the Ershad-led government tightened the grip of martial law and put Begum Khaleda Zia under house arrest.